Find Trade Colleges

 64% Freshmen Loans

 The total student population at Sacred Heart University is 9,313, of which 6,417 students are undergraduates and of those, 5,671 are full-time.
-For undergraduates at Sacred Heart, the average graduation time is 4.1 years.
+The school has a student-to-faculty ratio of 14 to 1.

-Approximately 64% of the students who attend this school take out loans.
+Roughly 64% of students at Sacred Heart take out loans to pay for college.
 The typical student loan amount is $12,170 a year.
-The school reports a student loan default rate of 0.9% which is much lower than the average rate of 10.8%!
+The student loan default rate of 0.9% means most graduates are not struggling to pay off their loans.

 Students who graduate from Sacred Heart with a bachelor’s degree make an average of $59,090 during the early years of their career after graduation.